willpower232/howiusescss/README.md

 All lines are tab indented and I don't separate the properties with spaces, probably from anciently making CSS as small as possible.

 I avoid unnecessary and unused parts of the selectors keeping the output as lean as possible.

+I don't globally set `box-sizing:border-box;` because I have a fondness of `content-box` but do use it within individual elements that need it.